1984 New York City Subway shooting: Trial

-Verdict and appeal
+Verdict and post-verdict appeal

-Goetz was acquitted of the attempted-murder and first-degree-assault charges and convicted of criminal possession of a weapon in the third degree–for carrying a loaded, unlicensed weapon in a public place.
-Goetz was originally sentenced to six months in jail, one year's psychiatric treatment, five years' probation, 200 hours community service, and a $5,000 fine.
-However, in November 1988, an appellate court overturned this sentence, finding that the state's gun laws required, at minimum, a one-year sentence.
-Goetz requested that the appellate court overturn the conviction entirely, arguing that the judge's jury instructions improperly discouraged jury nullification, but the appellate division and New York Court of Appeals disagreed.

-On remand, Judge Crane sentenced Goetz to one-year incarceration and a $5,000 fine.
-Goetz ultimately served eight months.
+Goetz was acquitted of the attempted-murder and first-degree-assault charges and convicted of criminal possession of a weapon in the third degree for carrying a loaded, unlicensed weapon in a public place.
+Goetz was originally sentenced to 6 months in jail, 1 year's psychiatric treatment, five years' probation, 200 hours community service, and a $5,000 fine.
+But Goetz appealed the conviction and sentence.
+As to the conviction, Goetz argued that the judge's jury instructions improperly discouraged jury nullification; the appellate division and New York Court of Appeals rejected that argument.
+As to the sentence, Goetz argued that the state's gun laws required, at minimum, a one-year sentence.
+(Under New York's then-existing law, a defendant sentenced to 6 months would have been required to serve, at minimum, 90 days, while a defendant sentenced to 1 year would be eligible for release after 60 days.)
+On this point, the appellate court agreed, overturning the sentence.
+On remand, Judge Crane sentenced Goetz to 1-year incarceration and a $5,000 fine.
+Goetz ultimately served 8 months, receiving credit for good behavior.

-Civil actions
+Civil litigation

 Cabey v.
 Goetz

 A month after the shootings, Cabey, represented by William Kunstler and Ron Kuby, filed a civil suit against Goetz.
 The civil case was tried in 1996.
-Unlike Goetz's criminal jury, which was predominantly white and from Manhattan, the civil jury was half African American and entirely from the Bronx.
-Additionally, crime in New York had fallen substantially since the criminal trial.
+Unlike Goetz's criminal jury, which was predominantly White and from Manhattan, the civil jury was half African American and entirely from the Bronx.
+Additionally, crime in New York City had fallen substantially since the criminal trial.

 While race had only been subliminally addressed in the criminal trial, Cabey's civil-trial attorneys explicitly argued that Goetz had been motivated by race.
 Goetz admitted to previous use of racial language and to smoking PCP-laced marijuana during the 1980s.
-Kuby portrayed Goetz as a racist aggressor; Goetz's defense was that when surrounded he reacted in fear of being again robbed and beaten.
-Breslin testified as to Cabey's 1985 interview (where Cabey denied involvement but said the others had planned to rob Goetz), though Cabey's attorneys pointed out that Cabey had suffered brain damage prior to the interview and that Breslin's column described Cabey as "confused."
+For the defense, Jimmy Breslin testified that, in a 1985 hospital-bed interview, Cabey, while denying his own involvement, said that Allen, Canty, and Ramseur intended to rob Goetz because he looked like "easy bait," but Cabey's attorneys pointed out that Cabey had suffered brain damage prior to the interview and that Breslin's column described Cabey as "confused."